 - “Therefore many of the Jews who…had seen what Jesus did, believed in him” (Jn.
 11:45 NIV).

-When it looks like Jesus has forgotten about me and my needs, this story encourages me to hang on in faith.
-Stretching my faith is more important than protecting my comfort.
+When it looks like Jesus has forgotten me and my needs, this story encourages me to hang on in faith.
+Stretching my faith is more important my comfort.
 It’s how we come to know God is bigger and better than we can imagine.Stretching my faith is more important than protecting my comfort.
 It's how we come to know God is bigger and better than we can imagine. #believe, #trust Click To Tweet

 Let’s allow Jesus to smash the boxes we’ve confined Him too.
 Let’s not lose heart when He delays.
 Our problems are opportunities to build faith and bring God glory.